DallanQ/dominion/QA.md

 [tactician-rules-question](https://boardgamegeek.com/thread/524361/tactician-rules-question)

-> does playing the Tactician mean that your turn ends (skipping ahead to the cleanup phase)
-> or does it simply make you discard your hand?
+> Does playing the Tactician end your turn and skip to the Cleanup phase, or does it simply make you discard your hand?

 Playing the Tactician does not end your turn immediately; it simply requires you to discard your hand as part of its effect.
 You continue with the rest of your turn as usual, meaning you can still play additional Action cards if you have them available (for instance, if you have extra Actions from a previous card) and buy cards in the Buy phase.

 [are-actions-granted-from-kingdom-cards-optional](https://boardgamegeek.com/thread/353764/are-actions-granted-from-kingdom-cards-optional)

-> The rules state that the initial play of an action card is optional.
-Does that mean if you play an action card that gives you +2 actions (Village) and you have 2 actions in hand, you must play them both?
-> Or do these gained actions continue to be optional?
+> If an Action card gives +2 Actions, like Village, do I have to play both actions immediately, or are they optional?

 The actions are optional.
 If you use them, the order is specified by the card.
 For example, the Laboratory gives you +2 cards and +1 action.
 The two cards must be drawn before you take the action.
 You can't draw the first card, take your action, and then draw the second card #1.